Gnomiro/ledps/README.md

   * Cooldown recovery must be considered at some point; possible in application while using gearStats-Data
 * Stats
   * Rename stats in all classes: talentStats, gearStats, skillStats, buffStats, tempStats
+  * Add getter/setter/adder to ensure multiplication/addition and enable the possibility of reducing stats-storage requirement by tracking only != 0 (resp 1) values
 * Environment/Simulator
   * Global container class managing Character, Stats, Skill, Enemy, etc
 * Skills